adhiluphanna/deliciousrecipeh/content/post/294-how-to-prepare-award-winning-crab-pulsu-crab-gravy.md

 1. Wash and boil in a turmeric water crabs
 1. Aftr boiling keep it aside
 1. Then add chilli powder and garlic ginger paste and keep it aside
-1. Heat oil in a pan add fenugreek seeds &amp; sauf saute it
+1. Heat oil in a pan add fenugreek seeds & sauf saute it
 1. Then add slit green chillies and onion paste
 1. Fry till brown and add tomato puree and saute it till oil separates
 1. Thrn add tamarind puree salt chilli pwd corainder cumin powder and boil it till tamarind puree completly mixs